WeirdMidas/Uperf/README.md

 - 为大多数热门硬件平台提供了调参后的配置文件
 - Make Uperf more energy-conscious.
 Promote greater energy efficiency and decision-making regarding the use of LITTLE, BIG (and, if applicable, PRIME) clusters.
 Reducing the original Uperf's inefficiency by almost 80%, making Uperf MUCH more EAS-friendly.
 - Be more respectful of the scheduling methods of different architectures, such as the Android environment.
 Such as DynamlQ (SOCs with clusters in a single core along with PRIME cores) and Big.LITTLE (SOCs with separate clusters between LITTLE and BIG).
 Allow Uperf to adapt to the scheduling methods of these SOCs and become more efficient per watt, avoiding wasted energy.
+- Implement a strategy like Google ADPF, a scheduling method that places cooperative game threads on small cores and keeps the main threads on large cores.
+Uperf will use this method as the main game scheduling, with crucial changes such as allowing cooperative game threads to boost to large cores if necessary.
+- Regarding the big.LITTLE architecture and its migration needs: Use Matt Yang's test, in which binder tasks take 7ms to complete on the little core and 3ms on the big core, as a basis for possible tuning involving migration.
+Migrate tasks to the big cluster ONLY if the net gain is 2.88ms, keeping ultra-short tasks (7ms) on the LITTLE cores, since they can solve more efficiently without exorbitant energy costs.

 ## 下载